nathanmacinnes/contribute-first-license/README.md

 ## Breakdown

 The first paragraph (after the obligatory copyright line) is to prevent us all being sued.
-After that, the permissions paragraphs are numbered.
+After that, the permissions paragraphs are numbered, which should hopefully allow them to be easily referenced by licensees.

 ### Permission 1 - redistribute in entirety
 This lets users redistribute the whole project.
 Easy.